MicrosoftDocs/bot-docs/articles/bot-service-debug-inspection-middleware.md

 ---
-title: Debug a bot with inspection middleware in Bot Framework SDK
+title: Debug a bot with inspection middleware in the Bot Framework SDK
 description: Learn how to use inspection middleware to debug bots.
 See how to use the Bot Framework Emulator to inspect state data and message traffic.
-author: kamrani
+author: JonathanFingold
 ms.author: kamrani
-keywords: Bot Framework SDK, debug bot, inspection middleware, bot emulator, Azure Bot Channels Registration
+keywords: Bot Framework SDK, debug bot, inspection middleware, bot emulator
 manager: kamrani
 ms.topic: how-to
 ms.service: bot-service
-ms.date: 09/21/2021
+ms.date: 10/19/2021
 ---

 # Debug a bot with inspection middleware